tyzbit/numerifides/README.md

 creating a virtual Certificate Authority for the system that vouches for certificates looked up via Numerifides, or for DNS lookups.

+# Example Numerifides registration

+User wishes to register the name:data mapping of "03:Numerifides:FF:[GPG key]".
+User creates the appropriate transaction that:

+* Pays back to themselves .001 BTC
+* Locks the Bitcoin for a duration of 52,160 blocks (1 year)
+* Has an appropriate Proof of Work advertised via the TXID hash

+User broadcasts this transaction and it is included in a block.
+User waits 6 blocks, and then broadcasts to the Numerifides network the mapping she just registered.

+The user was the first to broadcast this name, so any full or light node that does a lookup for a GPG record for Numerifides should get this new record.

+Since no other user is interested in registering this name, the Proof of Work is enough to secure the name.

+# Second example ("driveby" registration that is unseated)

+A user wishes to "namesquat" a name, so they register "05:Google.com:FF:127.0.0.1" with 1BTC locked up and a Proof of Work of 2 locked up for 52,560 blocks.
+In this example, lets say it took 1 day of "mining" the transaction to produce that level of Proof of Work.

+* T=52,560
+* P=2
+* B=1

+    ( 52,560 * 2 ) + ( 52,560 * 1 ) = 157,680

+Google themselves come along and wish to register the name, but see it is already registered.
+Google happens to have a lot of Bitcoin, and has a lot of processing power to "mine" a new transaction.
+Google spends some time "mining" and finally transmits a transaction with a PoW level of 4, and Google locks up 10BTC, also for 1 year.

+* T=52,560
+* P=4
+* B=10

+    ( 52,560 * 4 ) + ( 52,560 * 10 ) = 735,840

+This handily beats the previous registration, which is still locked for the rest of the duration of the locktime.

+# Third example ("namesquatted" by a user with a lot of BTC)

+A user with a large amount of BTC, not a lot of PoW that wishes to "namesquat" registers popular usernames on the system.
+Let's assume they registered 10,000 names and were able to commit 0.5BTC to each of the names with a Proof of Work of 1.
+Let's assume the user only wished to squat the names for a week.

+* T=1,008
+* P=1
+* B=0.5

+    ( 1,008 * 1 ) + ( 1,008 * 0.5 ) = 1,512

+The rightful owner of the username wishes to unseat this name, but he doesn't even have 0.5BTC.
+This user only has 0.1BTC they can lock up to register the name.

+The rightful owner only needs to beat the Proof of Work by 1 for the same locktime, but the rightful owner would prefer the name to be usable for the longest amount of time, so the rightful owner handily beats the namesquatter simply by committing their funds for 1 year.
+The rightful owner also recognizes this was a name with some value (because it was "namesquatted") so he "mines" the transaction until a PoW of 5.

+* T=52,560
+* P=1
+* B=0.1

+    ( 52,560 * 1 ) + ( 52,560 * 0.1 ) = 57,816

+# Fourth example (someone with a lot of PoW "DoS"es names)

+Lets take the user in the previous namesquatted example with 0.1BTC, and say a "name miner" comes along and unseats the name for fun (or profit).
+The "name miner" can also commit 0.1BTC for one month (4,320 blocks).
+Lets say the "name miner" has a lot of power, and reaches a Proof of Work of 10:

+* T=4,320
+* P=10
+* B=0.1

+    ( 4,320 * 10 ) + ( 4,320 * 0.1 ) = 43,632

+The miner still cannot reach the same level as the previous user before, even though the miner did exponentially more work because the miner can't afford to lock up that many BTC for that long.

+# Fifth example (two similar users want the same name)

+Imagine a user registers a name they want (lets say "John Smith") with PoW of 4 and 0.1BTC locked up:

+* T=52,560
+* P=4
+* B=0.1

+    ( 52,560 * 4 ) + ( 52,560 * 0.1 ) = 215,496

+Lets imagine another "John Smith" wants this name, so he registers the same name with just a little more Proof of Work (as each additional level is exponentially more work):

+* T=52,560
+* P=5
+* B=0.1

+    ( 52,560 * 5 ) + ( 52,560 * 0.1 ) = 268,056

+Imagine the previous user sees they have lost the name, and wishes to keep the registration. must send additional funds to their previously committed transaction in order to "reclaim" the name.
+Since their Proof of Work was one less, the funds they'd need in this scenario is

+		( 52,570 * 4 ) + ( 52,560 * X ) = 268,056

+X becomes any amount above 1.099BTC.
+The user can lock up these additional funds and reclaim the name.

+The second "John Smith" decides that's too much for the name, and decides to register "John Smith2" instead.

 # Economic rationale:

 Any user that wishes to register a name must commit scarce resources to do so: